Jobs & Internships

 RRVA is made up of three entities: our main 501(c)(4) policy and political arm; the 501(c)(3) REPRO Rising Virginia Foundation, which oversees our issue advocacy, culture change and education programming; and the REPRO Rising Virginia Political Action Committee which works to elect pro-reproductive freedom candidates.
 Currently, our staff are located across our offices in Alexandria and Richmond.

-Role Summary: The Canvass Organizer in the Charlottesville are, will play a key role in managing volunteer canvassing programs, conducting deep canvassing, and overseeing voter engagement initiatives.
+The Community Organizer in the Northern Virginia/Nova area, will play a key role in managing volunteer canvassing programs, conducting deep canvassing, and overseeing voter engagement initiatives.
 This role involves extensive fieldwork, ensuring voter outreach efforts are executed effectively.

-The Canvass Organizer in the Charlottesville Region is funded through 2026.
+The Organizer in the Northern Virginia/Nova is funded through November 15, 2026.

 - Lead deep canvassing operations, including training and managing volunteer canvassers.